varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 However, in some cases we may want to specify the type of a variable by using the `::` annotation, e.g., when composing the list of input arguments or the type of data returned from a function, or the type of items that are stored in a collection of items.

 ### Collections and Data Structures
 There are several [Collections and Data Structures](https://docs.julialang.org/en/v1/base/collections/#Collections-and-Data-Structures) that come with [Julia](https://julialang.org), for example [Arrays](https://docs.julialang.org/en/v1/base/arrays/#Core.Array-Tuple{UndefInitializer,%20Any}), [Tuples](https://docs.julialang.org/en/v1/manual/functions/#Tuples), [Dictionaries](https://docs.julialang.org/en/v1/base/collections/#Base.Dict) and [Sets](https://docs.julialang.org/en/v1/base/collections/#Base.Set).

-However, in addition to the built-in collection types, a particularly useful data structure is called a [DataFrame](https://dataframes.juliadata.org/stable/) which is provided by the [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) package.
+In addition to the built-in collection types, a particularly useful data structure is called a [DataFrame](https://dataframes.juliadata.org/stable/) which is provided by the [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) package.
+We'll discuss [DataFrames](https://dataframes.juliadata.org/stable/) in the [Working with Data chapter](./julia-data.md).

 #### Arrays
 [Arrays](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays) are collections that hold ordered lists of items of the same type (typcially).
 Arrays can be initialized empty (and filled with an arbitraty number of elements) or the number of elements of an Array can be specified when the Array is initialized.